Global $\mathcal{L}^2$ minimization at uniform exponential rate via geometrically adapted gradient descent in Deep Learning: Geometrically adapted gradient flow for overparametrized DL

-\begin{remark} While for the geometrically adapted gradient flow \eqref{eq-gradZ-overpar-1-0}, the $\cL^2$ cost always converges at an exponential rate to its global minimum, as long as the rank condition \eqref{eq-rankD-QN-1-0} holds, orbits $\uZ(s)$ do not necessarily converge.
-However, because of the exponential convergence of the cost along any orbit $\uZ(s)$ as given in \eqref{eq-C-expon-1-0}, requiring a precision $\cC[\ux[\uZ(s)]]=e^{-\frac{2s}{N}}\cC[\ux[\uZ(0)]] <\epsilon$ for any given $\epsilon>0$ yields a precise stopping time for the modified gradient flow at $s=s_0\sim N\log\frac1\epsilon$.
-The DL network trained with weights and biases $\uZ(s_0)$ then produces a cost $\cC[\ux[\uZ(s_0)]]<\epsilon$. \end{remark}
+While for the geometrically adapted gradient flow \eqref{eq-gradZ-overpar-1-0}, the $\cL^2$ cost always converges at an exponential rate to its global minimum, as long as the rank condition \eqref{eq-rankD-QN-1-0} holds, orbits $\uZ(s)$, $s\in\R_+$, do not necessarily converge.
+However, because of the exponential convergence of the cost along any orbit $\uZ(s)$ as given in \eqref{eq-C-expon-1-0}, we obtain the following sharp stopping time.